-If the size and nature of the carport warrants, make sure you hire the right kind of professionals ie licensed contractors.
+If the size and nature of the carport warrant, make sure you hire the right kind of professionals ie licensed contractors.
 Failure to do that might render the carport illegal, and even dangerous if not built correctly.

 - Obtain the Green Tag

-Once the authorities have inspected the completed work, and satisfied themselves that it has been built according to the submitted plans, they will confirm in writing their approval, sometimes called a Green Tag in some areas.
+Once the authorities have inspected the completed work and satisfied themselves that it has been built according to the submitted plans, they will confirm in writing their approval, sometimes called a Green Tag in some areas.